Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 ./<crkm-binary> status <.csv input file>

-If the number of registrations of an HPCS key was not zero at the start of the migration and it drops to zero at some point, that indicates that migration has been completed.
+If the number of associations of an HPCS key was not zero at the start of the migration and drops to zero, the migration is complete.

-See Troubleshooting if there are issues observed in the status column or the number of HPCS registrations (KpRegistrationsCount) is still non-zero.
+If you observe issues in the status column or the number of HPCS associations (KpStAssociationsCount) is still non-zero, see Troubleshooting.

 Troubleshooting